An Overview of Social Security Disability

 Barnes Cadwell Law

-Barnes Cadwell, an Association of Attorneys, not a Partnership can assist with Social Security Indianapolis Disability claims.
+Barnes Cadwell Law, A Professional Association of Attorneys, can assist with Social Security Indianapolis Disability claims.
 Barnes Cadwell Law can help avoid unnecessary delays in your application process by gathering the information necessary to present your claim effectively to help a judge determine that you deserve the benefits.

 A complete understanding of Social Security Administration regulations and requirements are among the most important elements when presenting your case during the review process.
 Remember that there are several opportunities for the review of a claim that has been denied; including (in succession) formally requesting reconsideration, review before an Administrative Law Judge, an appeal to the Appeals Council, and ultimately an appeal to Federal Court.
 Denial of your initial request/claim for benefits doesn’t mean you should not take advantage of opportunities for reconsideration and review.